TedDaBigDawg/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 13-symbolic_link iscreating a link named _ls_ that links to /bin/ls

 Script 14-copy_html is copying html files from the current directory to the parent directory

+Script 100-lets_move is moving all files starting with an uppercase letter to /tmp/u